Contributing#

-Use the official repository (named Rygel, because this is a monorepo containing multiple projects) for bugs, ideas and features requests.
+Use the official repository for bugs, ideas and features requests: https://github.com/Koromix/koffi

 We provide prebuilt binaries, packaged in the NPM archive, so in most cases it should be as simple as npm install koffi